realsetvin/vkax/README.md

 Development Process
 -------------------

 This fork proposes to become the new `master` branch.
-Development is ongoing and caution is advised before proceeding to interact with this coin, for those who do not know what they are doing.
+Development is ongoing and caution is advised before proceeding.

 Development
 ------------